amyjenson/docker_elmerice/README.md

 ```{bash}
 docker pull amyjenson/elmerice
 ```
 This repo was copied from Andrew Nolan's [repository](https://github.com/andrewdnolan/docker-elmerice/tree/main) who used Nick Richmond's [docker image](https://hub.docker.com/r/nwrichmond/elmerice), as the template for this repo.
-The main difference being that this repo installs the elmerice devel branch.
+The main difference being that this repo installs the elmerice devel branch and uses an older version of Ubuntu.

 ## First Time